acrolinx/acrolinx-sidebar-demo/README.md

 5. Now you can start the development server by typing:

    ```
-       grunt
+       npm start
    ```

-   (If grunt complains while the bower:install task, you might have to execute "bower install" manually.)

-   Now open [http://localhost:9002](http://localhost:9002) in your web-browser.
+   Now open [http://localhost:3000](http://localhost:3000) in your web-browser.
 Choose the sample, that you want to see.
    You will see sidebars login page.
 If not already pre-filled type 'http://integration.acrolinx.com:8031' as the server address and choose a username and a password to login.